Fish Tale Brew Pub is staying put, but the brewery is moving, owner says

 “We’re excited to find a new place to brew,” Carrigan said.

-Homegrown Fish Brewing Co., which got its start in Olympia in the early 1990s, finally wound up in receivership with a long list of creditors and debts of $2.6 million, compared to assets of $4.8 million, in mid-2019.
+Fish Brewing Co., which got its start in Olympia in the early 1990s, wound up in receivership with a long list of creditors and debts of $4.8 million, compared to assets of $2.6 million, in mid-2019.

 Comments